kavaro/member-hooks/README.md

 A hook function can optionally return a create function that will be called at install.
 This create function can optionally return a destroy function that will be call at uninstall.
+The create function receives the target and optional context argument passed to install.

 Example:
 ```typescript